joshuaelan12/Mail2U/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify it for personal or commercial purposes.

----

-⚡ Do you also want me to make a **preview screenshot section** (where you can later drop app screenshots/gifs) so your README looks more attractive on GitHub?